NamgyelHuk708/SS2025_DSO101_02230291/Report.md

 ![alt text](image/step33.png)

 ## Conclusion
 This practical demonstrated how Docker networking allows containers to communicate with each other efficiently.
-By manually setting up a network and running containers, we ensured that services like Nginx, Node.js, and Redis worked together.Additionally, Docker Compose simplified the deployment process, making it easier to manage and scale multi-container applications.
+By manually setting up a network and running containers, we ensured that services like Nginx, Node.js, and Redis worked together.Additionally, Docker Compose simplified the deployment process, making it easier to manage and scale multi-container applications